s1155003185/VCCProjectGenerator/README.md

 ****
 ## Release Log

+### [v0.3.3] - 2025-03-30: Review - Action Argument
+- Review folder and file naming rules.
+C++ folder must be lowercase without any seperator and file must be lower case with seperator.
+Java folder must be lowercase without any seperator and file must be having same name as class name
+- Action: add macro ACTION_WITH_ARG and ACTION_WITH_ARG_SPTR to handle argument instead of tag @@Class
+- Rename all c++ folder to lowercase

 ### [v0.3.2] - 2025-03-01: Review - Initialize Git Manager
 - Git Review
 - Add vpm.config.json.
 Default location is ~/Documents/vcc/config